unframework/licheepi-nano-buildroot/README.md

 This effort heavily borrowed from the work done by the FunKey Zero project: https://github.com/Squonk42/buildroot-licheepi-zero/.
 The latter targets Lichee Pi Zero, a sibling board to the Nano, but I was able to adapt it for use with Nano, and also converted the content to be a `BR2_EXTERNAL` extension rather than a full Buildroot fork.

 The config files should be reasonably readable, e.g. here is the main Buildroot defconfig file: [configs/licheepi_nano_defconfig](configs/licheepi_nano_defconfig).
+You will most likely need to update the Linux DTS (device tree) file to match your board usage, for which you can edit [suniv-f1c100s-licheepi-nano-custom.dts](board/licheepi_nano/suniv-f1c100s-licheepi-nano-custom.dts).
+Sample peripheral descriptions are listed in comments there - uncomment and modify what you need.
+This custom DTS file includes the original [suniv-f1c100s-licheepi-nano.dts](https://github.com/unframework/linux/blob/nano-5.11/arch/arm/boot/dts/suniv-f1c100s-licheepi-nano.dts) in the kernel tree, so you don't need to fork the kernel or duplicate code to make your local customizations.
+I may also set up an equivalent customizable U-Boot DTS file in the future.

 Please also check out https://github.com/florpor/licheepi-nano which predates this repo but somehow I did not stumble upon until I finished my own config/porting/rebasing.
 Please consult that repo for possibly newer versions/patches/etc!